Step One: Goal Setting

 Step Ten: Don’t Give UP!!!

-Believe in yourself, be good to yourself, congratulate yourself, speak positively about yourself and to yourself.
-The internal language, or the ID conversation is very important to control.
+Believe in yourself, be good to yourself, congratulate yourself, speak positively about yourself, including to yourself.
+The internal conversation (ID) is very important to control.
 We hear enough negativity throughout the day.
 Don’t let your own internal thoughts be controlled by the negativity of others.
-Negative thoughts are often the cause of people falling short of their goals.
+Negative thoughts are often the cause of people falling short of their own goals.
 Believe in yourself, believe in a better, healthier, happier You, and you will achieve anything you set your mind to.

 FITBIT IONIC WATCH BAND – FLORA – STAINLESS STEEL AND LEATHER